 During winter, the roaring open fire creates that covetable and typically Scandinavian hygge feeling.

 The five course menu adjusts to suit the seasons.
-Flavours are well-balanced throughout all dishes, and the sauces accompanying them are incredible.
+Flavours are well-balanced throughout all dishes, and let me tell you that the sauces accompanying them are incredible!

-Located in the Islands Brygge neighbourhood, this Copenhagen restaurant is somewhat distant from the usual tourist track.
+Located in the Islands Brygge neighbourhood, I love that this Copenhagen restaurant is somewhat distant from the usual tourist track.

 9. Marchal